ChrisWhealy/wasm_sha256/docs/50-open-file.md

 # Step 5: Open the File

 Opening a file using WASI means calling the `path_open` function.
-This function takes quite a few arguments, so it is first worth looking at the [WASI Rust implementation](https://github.com/bytecodealliance/wasmtime/blob/06377eb08a649619cc8ac9a934cb3f119017f3ef/crates/wasi-preview1-component-adapter/src/lib.rs#L1819) to get an idea of what information we need to supply.
+This function takes quite a few arguments, so it is first worth looking at the WASI Rust implementation of [`path_open`](https://github.com/bytecodealliance/wasmtime/blob/06377eb08a649619cc8ac9a934cb3f119017f3ef/crates/wasi-preview1-component-adapter/src/lib.rs#L1819) to get an idea of what information we need to supply.

 The Rust function signature looks like this: